Live Output Data¶

-The output data is in the form of Predictions, Episodes, Confidence Score and Explanation Score and are organized as Falkonry generated signals.
+The output data is in the form of Predictions, Confidence Score, and Explanation Score.
+These are organized as Falkonry generated signals.
 Each type of the Falkonry generated signals has its own identity and an endpoint to get the data.

 ?modelType=